 You can choose how many papers you take per term to fit around work demands and personal commitments, provided you complete the qualification within four years.
 You can continue working full-time while completing your MBA part-time.

 All papers are 7.5 points each unless stated otherwise.
 Each paper involves six weeks of class learning; one three-hour class per week.
 This is followed by an examination week then a one-week preparation period for the following term.
 You can start the MBA at any one of the six terms.

 You can also complete elective papers at one of AUT’s international business school partners or complete a special topic paper in a relevant area, subject to the approval of the MBA Director.
 There are opportunities to work with start-up companies or for you to develop your own business idea or project.

-This MBA pathway is accredited by the Chartered Institute of Procurement and Supply (CIPS) and can act as a route to CIPS Chartered Status.
-CIPS Chartered Status is an advanced membership designation for CIPS members (MCIPS) and fellows (FCIPS) seeking further professional development and recognition as Chartered Procurement and Supply Professionals.
+This MBA pathway is accredited by the Chartered Institute of Procurement and Supply (CIPS) as a route to achieving the CIPS Executive Diploma.
+The CIPS Executive Diploma is an advanced membership designation for CIPS members (MCIPS) and fellows (FCIPS) seeking further professional development and recognition as Chartered Procurement and Supply Professionals.